shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 The time series of estimated recruitment deviations and annual recruitment deviations are shown in Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
 Years with major recruitment deviations were estimated to have occurred  around 1994, 1999-2000, 2008, and 2016.
 These years are very similar to recruitment deviations seen in other rockfishes.
 One curious signal is the string of positive deviations from 2010-2014, though this is consistently apparent in most model runs.
 The variance check on the recruitment deviations indicates well informed recruitments from 1985 to 2017, providing justification for the estimation of recruitment (Figure \ref{fig:varcheck}).
 Recruitment deviations after 2017 are relatively uninformed and are not estimated.
 The recruitment bias adjustment applied within the model across years is shown in Figure \ref{fig:bias-adj}.
 The Beverton-Holt stock-recruitment relationship compared to the recruitment deviations are given in Figure \ref{fig:bh-curve}.

-Estimated selectivity curves for each fleet and survey (Figure \ref{fig:fleet_selectivity}) look plausible (i.e., as a model convergence check for realism, the selectivity curves must look plausible).
+Estimated selectivity curves for each fleet and survey (Figure \ref{fig:fleet-selectivity}) look plausible (i.e., as a model convergence check for realism, the selectivity curves must look plausible).
 The trawl fishery is highly right shifted indicating only the largest individuals are taken by that fishery.
 Both the non-trawl and the recreational ocean-based fleet (the MRFSS fleet is mirrored to this fleet) demonstrate dome-shaped selectivity and are very similar though the recreational fishery is expected to take more larger individuals.
 The estimate of the peak size of selectivity for the two biggest removal sources (non-trawl = 42.63 cm; recreational ocean boat = 41.84 cm) are above the size of 50% functional maturity (40 cm).

 #### Population Trajectory